elmtree-askmo/cloudcannon-app/content/learn/engineering/what-does-kirchhoffs-voltage-law-state-about-the-sum-of-voltages-in-a-closed-loop.md

 url: /learn/engineering/questions/what-does-kirchhoffs-voltage-law-state-about-the-sum-of-voltages-in-a-closed-loop
 score: -1.0
 related_article1:
-    id: 169837
+    id: 169827
-    title: State Kirchhoff's Current Law and provide an analogy to explain it.
+    title: >-
+        What constitutes a circuito elétrico and how does it function?
     subject: Engineering
-    url: /learn/engineering/questions/state-kirchhoffs-current-law-and-provide-an-analogy-to-explain-it
+    url: /learn/engineering/questions/what-constitutes-a-circuito-eltrico-and-how-does-it-function
 related_article2:
-    id: 169831
+    id: 169829
-    title: What is tensão elétrica and how is it measured?
+    title: >-
+        Define a laço and explain how it differs from a malha in an electrical circuit.
     subject: Engineering
-    url: /learn/engineering/questions/what-is-tenso-eltrica-and-how-is-it-measured
+    url: /learn/engineering/questions/define-a-lao-and-explain-how-it-differs-from-a-malha-in-an-electrical-circuit
 related_article3:
     id: 169829
+    title: >-
-    title: Define a laço and explain how it differs from a malha in an electrical circuit.
+        Define a laço and explain how it differs from a malha in an electrical circuit.
     subject: Engineering
     url: /learn/engineering/questions/define-a-lao-and-explain-how-it-differs-from-a-malha-in-an-electrical-circuit
 related_article4:
-    id: 169831
+    id: 169826
-    title: What is tensão elétrica and how is it measured?
+    title: >-
+        How can a bipolo elétrico be compared to a plumbing system?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-tenso-eltrica-and-how-is-it-measured
+    url: /learn/engineering/questions/how-can-a-bipolo-eltrico-be-compared-to-a-plumbing-system
 related_article5:
-    id: 169840
+    id: 169839
-    title: How does resistência affect the flow of corrente in a circuit?
+    title: >-
+        Explain the relationship between tensão, corrente, and resistência as described by Ohm's Law.
     subject: Engineering
-    url: /learn/engineering/questions/how-does-resistncia-affect-the-flow-of-corrente-in-a-circuit
+    url: /learn/engineering/questions/explain-the-relationship-between-tenso-corrente-and-resistncia-as-described-by-ohms-law
 ---

 &nbsp;